-If you are a member of the NYS Vision Plan and have a qualifying medical condition, such as diabetes, you are eligible for an annual eye exam under the Plan's Medical Exception Program, instead of an exam once every two years.
+If you are a member of the NYS Vision Plan\ and have a qualifying medical condition, such as diabetes, you are eligible for an annual eye exam under the Plan's Medical Exception Program, instead of an exam once every two years.
 Also, if you have a significant change in your prescription, you are eligible for covered replacement lenses for your current frame.
-For more information about the NYS Vision Plan and to find out if you are eligible, log in at www.cs.ny.gov/employee-benefits and select Other Benefits to review the NYS Vision Plan Benefit Summary booklet for your group.
+For more information about the NYS Vision Plan, go to NYSHIP Online at www.cs.ny.gov/employee-benefits.
+Choose your group and plan, if prompted, select Dental & Vision Benefits and then the Vision Plan Book for your group.

-Note: Some employee groups have vision coverage through an employee benefit fund or other arrangement, so this information may not apply.
+\ Note: Some employee groups have vision coverage through an employee benefit fund or other arrangement, so this information may not apply.
 The NYS Vision Plan is not part of The Empire Plan and has a separate plan administrator.